UK holiday ideas

 We also recommend i-escape which has boutique hotels across the UK.
 Its budget options include a groovy guesthouse in Brighton and riverside hotel near Bath, while luxury ideas include a spa hotel in the New Forest and a relaxed country house hotel in the Cotswolds.

 If you want to go away with a group of friends or two or three families, consider renting a big house in the countryside.
-You’ll find a great selection at The Big Domain catering for groups of between 12 and 56 – perfect for a summer holiday or a weekend break.
+You’ll find a great selection at The Big Domain catering for groups of between 12 and 56.

-Explore Britain’s ancient history on an archaeology holiday with Andante Travels including this amazing trip to Hadrian’s Wall.
-Or join an expert-led small-group tour in Britain with Martin Randall focussed on the country’s musical, architectural or artistic heritage.
-You could tour some of the Great Houses of England, attend a classical music festival or sign up for the new Turner & The Sea tour for example.
+Explore Britain’s ancient history on an expert-led small-group tour with Martin Randall focussed on the country’s musical, architectural or artistic heritage.
+You could tour some of the Great Houses of England, attend a classical music festival or sign up for the Turner & The Sea tour.